 The Ipsos KnowledgePanel is an online probability-based panel representative of the U.S. adult population.
 Households without internet connection are provided with a web-enabled device and free internet service.
 KnowledgePanel's recruitment process was originally based on a national RDD sampling methodology.
 In 2009, the panel switched to using an ABS methodology.
-Additional information about the recruitment, sampling and weighting procedures for the Ipsos KnowledgePanel are available here.
+Here is additional information about the recruitment, sampling and weighting procedures for the Ipsos KnowledgePanel.